 4. School leavers will be expected to have high competencies in video production.
 Kids leaving school today know their way around PowerPoint and Keynote.
-In the following years they will be masters of video production.
-They will understand the technicalities and the ones who know how to use that in conjunction with story telling will be valuable assets in business.
+In the following years, they will be masters of video production.
+They will understand the technicalities and the ones who know how to use that in conjunction with storytelling will be valuable assets in the business.

 5. New roles will emerge for video creators in businesses.
 The titles will vary – Director of Video Strategy, Manager of Video Content, Video Content Producer.

-These people will manage the communications strategy for the organisation.
+These people will manage the communications strategy for the organization.
 They will determine the style of content that should match the brand and stipulate various production standard guidelines.